PanagiotisKara/Web-Based-Data-Analysis-and-Visualization/README.md

 This application integrates multiple sensor datasets—including air quality, vehicle counts, traffic noise, parking, and EV charging data—to provide interactive, data-driven visualizations and analytical insights.
 The backend is built with Python Flask, and the frontend leverages dynamic mapping and charting libraries to deliver a responsive dashboard for urban monitoring.

+This Web Application's paper is Published by [MDPI - Future Internet](https://www.google.com)

 ## Table of Contents

 - [Features](#features)